Are you ready to learn about arterial blood gases and ABG interpretation? I sure hope so because that is what this study guide is all about.

 102. What happens when an ABG is partially compensated?

-The pH is out of range and the CO2 and HCO3 are going
+In this case, The pH is out of range and the CO2 and Bicarb are going to the same direction.

-104. What is the normal value for COHB?
+104. What is the normal value for Carboxyhemoglobin?

-It indicates if the patient was exposed to carbon monoxide or a house fire.
+When Carboxyhemoglobin is present, it indicates that the patient was exposed to carbon monoxide or a house fire.

-106. What is the normal value for MetHb?
+106. What is the normal value for Methemoglobin?

-It indicates if the patient is a smoker.
+It indicates if the patient is a smoker or not.

 108. Why do we analyze ABGs?